KoLa992/Hybrid-algorithm-for-GAMs/README.md

 # Hybrid algorithm for GAMs
 Implementation of a Hybrid genetic - harmony search algorithm for feature selection in GAMs.

 Some test cases are also included.

+The rest of the documentation is in Hungarian for now.